1.Teenagers take pictures during free photography classes.

 Kira works as a project manager responsible for Web-Marketing and IT-Development in a mid-size company close to Stuttgart, Germany.
 Thanks to her family's love for travel and adventure, she developed a global mindset and she is convinced that her vision of a better and sustainable future will be achieved by sharing knowledge, creativity and the principle of capacity building.

 Federica is a freelance English and Italian teacher and translator based in Turin, Italy.
 She is a word nerd at heart, communication is her main area of expertise.
 She believes the world can be made a better place by creating and fostering dialogue among people of all faiths and backgrounds.
 She acknowledges that traveling is fatal to prejudice, this is why she never stops exploring.

 Natalia studied International Social Work in Ludwigsburg.
 She is a passionate globetrotter and admires to capture her traveling experiences with photographs.
-Beyond Germany and Poland, she feels at home in Kenya, Indonesia and in Peru where she volunteered as part of her studies.
+Beyond Germany and Poland, her homecountry, she feels at home in Kenya, Indonesia and in Peru where she volunteered as part of her studies.
 Natalia has the interests of the environment at heart and she believes that international exchange and the sharing of knowledge can make the world a better place.